Grillmaster

 How to smoke with bourbon barrel smoking wood chips

-Just like our BBQ smoking wood chunks, our smoking wood chips are also produced at our warehouse in Lincoln, Nebraska.
+Just like our BBQ smoking wood chunks, our smoking wood chips are also produced at our warehouse in Louisville, KY.
 They are chipped into small pieces that are suitable for most electric, gas and charcoal smokers and grill.
 Once chipped, they are sealed in a bag to preserve freshness.
 And again, as with the chunks, there is a dry smoking method and a wet method.

 Our go-to for smoking foods and meats with chips is the dry method.
 Simply add enough chips to a smoker tray, box or foil in order to create smoke but still allow for enough air flow.
 Place the tray, box or foil over the hottest area of your grill for a slow, steady smoke.